Cost to Install a Sprinkler or Irrigation System (2026): By Zone & Yard Size

 Step 5 (Week 3 to 4): Compare proposals on more than price

 Look at design details, proposed materials, warranty terms, and timelines.
 Ask how they handle low pressure areas and how they plan to avoid overspray onto sidewalks and driveways.
 Confirm whether they will walk through the controller programming with you and provide recommended schedules for your grass type.
-Guides like Best Time of Day to Water Your Lawn and How Often to Water Based on Grass Type are helpful references when you review their suggested schedules.
+Guides like Watering Your Lawn the Right Way and How Often to Water Based on Grass Type are helpful references when you review their suggested schedules.

 Step 6 (Installation week): Monitor progress and ask questions